Before calling us, find out more about which repairs are our responsibility and which are yours:

 - If your Baxi/Potterton boiler displays an E133 error code you’ve probably got a frozen condensate pipe.
 Learn how to unfreeze it.

 - If your Baxi/Potterton boiler displays an E119 error code, it means you have low water pressure.
-Learn how to get your boiler re-pressurised and working again.
+Learn how to get re-pressurise your boiler and get it working again.

-Book a repair appointment if something is broken or not working properly in your home.
+Book a repair appointment if something in your home is broken or not working properly.

 - Book, change or cancel an appointment online through MyAccount